Marbyallen/Smart-Contact-Tracing/README.md

 Thesis Website created by:

-- Marby Allen P. Agbunag
+- Marby Allen P. Agbunag (database, admin-webpage)
-- Miko Christian P. Morita
+- Miko Christian P. Morita (user-webpage)
-- Juan Carlos Edzel E. Galang

----
+website:
 https://tracingconnections.com/

+note: The website is no longer used so our domain website won't be opened again.